 Since the 1960s, plastics production has increased twenty fold and today more than 300 million tons of plastic waste is generated every year around the globe.
 In 2019, annual global production of plastic is projected to exceed 376 million tons.

 In the US, single-use plastic products and packaging account for 57% of plastic annually discarded.
+Even in California the recycling rate for all single-use plastic items remains less than 15% overall.

 A recent analysis projects that upwards of 32% of plastic packaging ‘leaks’ directly into the environment.